zack-mcginnis/drone-video-analysis-server/README.md

-# DJI Drone Video Streaming Project
+# DJI Drone Video Streaming and Analysis Platform

-This project creates a system for streaming video from a DJI drone to a web application.
-It consists of three main components that work together to capture, process, and display the video stream.
+This project creates a scalable system for streaming, recording, and analyzing video from DJI drones.
+It consists of several microservices that work together to provide a robust video processing and analysis platform.
+The purpose of this project is to provide a private and secure system for storing and accessing your video data while removing the dependency on a 3rd party (DJI, Youtube) to access your data.

 ## Project Components